kirbysayshi/pocket-ces/README.md

 And then visiting http://localhost:PORT/demos/asteroids/index.html (PORT is given in the console output).

+And if you want to run the "finished" example as seen at the end of the JSConf EU 2014 talk:

+- `git checkout jsconfeu-reworked`

+And refresh!

 [Developing Games Using Data not Trees]: http://2014.jsconf.eu/speakers/#/speakers/drew-petersen-developing-games-using-data-not-trees
 [asteroids example]: demos/asteroids/
 [Keynote]: https://github.com/kirbysayshi/pocket-ces/blob/master/doc/jsconfeu-2014/developing-games-using-data-not-trees.key.zip